 Inspired by designer Yoshihisa Matani finding himself without a camera while enjoying a hot pool in the spa town of Suwa – and while he was soaking a truck parked just outside the spa burst into flames.
 Maitani later recounted it was a once-in-a-lifetime moment, and he didn’t have a camera to capture it.
 “Even if your camera can capture shots of outer space or bacteria, it’s useless if you don’t have it with you.
 I was determined to make a camera that people could carry with them everywhere,” he later told a seminar in Japan in 2005.
 He decided to build a proper cameras that could be slipped into the smallest pocket.
 The XA was that camera.

-A design classic far beyond the world of cameras, the XA is a masterpiece of miniaturisation, a rangefinder that can be fitted in the palm of the hand, but which comes with a superbly sharp lens.
+A design classic far beyond the world of cameras, the XA is a masterpiece of miniaturisation, a rangefinder that can be fitted in the palm of the hand, but which comes with a superbly sharp lens and aperture-priority auto exposure.
 The sliding clamshell door, which protect the lens and stops the shutter button being activated in your pocket, was another masterful detail that would influence another generation of cameras.

 Olympus OM-4 (1983)